cellero/Cellero.ConcreteDocs/en/custom/vicmix/external-interfaces/confirm-booking-alter.md

 - only sends maximum 1 message per plant per cycle
 - only send once per order
 - only for up coming orders
-- only if the order has a number int he contact phone
+- only if the order has a number in the contact phone

 ## Format
 SMS via redcoal system